vadash/gwent-daily-demo/README.md

 # Introduction
 Gwent-daily is a bot for gwent the witcher CCG card game.
-Its based on robust image detection / OCR.
 Bot helps complete daily quests and smooth new player experience.
-Bot farms almost 4 packs and some scraps over night.
+Created to farm reward points and some experience over night.

 # Table of contents
 1. [Requirements](#requirements)